Psalms For Life

 I will yet praise him

 Taking this psalm as the conclusion of Psalm 42, we know the psalmist is running scared, falsely accused, misrepresented, harassed, alone.
-Supremely confident in themselves, his enemies revile him for thinking God cares about him.
-He’s exhausted not just physically, but emotionally too.
-Depressed.
+He’s physically exhausted and emotionally depressed.
+His self-confident enemies revile him for thinking God cares about him.

-But though he’s stumbling in the dark, he knows three vital truths: that God alone can vindicate him, God is his only hope and the source of his deepest joy, and this saga is far less about his need to escape his pursuers than to find rest in God.
+But even stumbling in the dark, the psalmist knows three vital truths: that God alone can vindicate him, that God is his only hope and the source of his deepest joy, and that this saga is as much about his need to find rest in God as to escape his persecuters.
 He’s known the sweetness of that rest before.
 So one good thing this ordeal has brought him is a deep longing to rediscover the joy of God’s embrace.

-Yet finding our way back to God is never just up to him.
-We must ask him to send out his light and truth to guide us home, and then follow them through the wilderness, like the pillar of cloud and fire led the Israelites.
-So the psalmist alternately pours out his heart to God in prayer and returns his focus from the storm he’s in to the God who has always rescued poor storm-tossed sinners.
+However, finding our way back to God is never just up to God.
+We must ask him to send out his light and his truth to guide us home, and then follow them through the wilderness, like the Israelites followed the pillar of cloud and fire.
+So the psalmist alternately pours out his heart to God in prayer and returns his focus from the storm he’s in to the God who has always rescued poor storm-tossed souls.

 Swallowed by my darkness, Lord, I seek no light but yours.
 You alone can guide me home.
-So please pierce my darkness with your truth and light.
+So pierce the darkness with your truth and your light.
 Release me from every falsehood, whether made by others or by me.
 Let me know once more the rest and joy of your embrace.
 Amen.

 In your free moments today, pray this prayer: